Don Towsley

 FAX: 413-545-1249

-Dr. Towsley has received the 2007 IEEE Koji Kobayashi Computer and Communications Award , the 2007 ACM SIGMETRICS Achievement Award, the 1999 IEEE Communications Society William Bennett Award, and several conference and workshop best paper awards.
-He is also the recipient of the University of Massachusetts Chancellor's Medal and the Outstanding Research Award from the College of Natural Science and Mathematics at the University of Massachusetts.
-He is one of the founders of the Computer Performance Foundation.
+Prof. Towsley has received the 2007 IEEE Koji Kobayashi Computer and Communications Award , the 2007 ACM SIGMETRICS Achievement Award, the 2008 ACM SIGCOMM Award, and the 2011 INFOCOM Achievement Award.
+In addition, he has received numerous paper awards including the 1999 IEEE Communications Society William Bennett Award, the 2008 ACM SIGCOMM Test of Time Paper Award, the 2012 ACM SIGMETRICS Test of Time Award, a 2018 ACM MOBICOM Test of Time Award, and several conference and workshop best paper awards including five ACM SIGMETRICS Awards.
+He is also the recipient of the UMass Award for Outstanding Accomplishments in Research and Creative Activity, the University of Massachusetts Chancellor's Medal, the UMass Amherst Distinguished Graduate Mentor Award, and an Outstanding Research Award from the College of Natural Science and Mathematics at the University of Massachusetts.
 He has twice received IBM Faculty Fellowship Awards, and is a Fellow of the IEEE and the ACM.
+Last, he was elected a corresponding member of the Brazilian Academy of Sciences.